serimmmaime/serimmmaime/README.md

 HI THERE!
 I started to learn Programming since Feb 20, 2024.
-I began learing in NaverCloud DevOps 10th and now I'm studying in SSAFY 12th which is kinda Samsung SW Academy(we call it Bootcamp)
+I began learing in NaverCloud DevOps 10th and now I'm studying in SSAFY-Samsung SW Academy

 My first Project on April 2024